MinhThu2772002/Mathematical-Modeling-Petri-Net/README.md.txt

-Hi teacher!
-This is a submission of our group.
 In our submission folder, we have files:
 - "report.pdf": this file is a report of our group.
 - "petri-net.exe": this file is an executable file for problem 7.